aehrc/fhir-owl/README.md

 # OWL to FHIR Transformer

-This standalone application transforms an OLW ontology into one or more FHIR CodeSystem resources.
+This standalone application transforms an OWL ontology into one or more FHIR CodeSystem resources.

 The following are some of the challenges in this transformation: